PERSPECTIVES 2023

 • Mesut Kaya (Aalborg University Copenhagen, Denmark)

-• Jaehun Kim (Pandora, USA)
+• Jaehun Kim (Pandora-SiriusXM, USA)

 • Bart Knijnenburg (Clemson University, USA)